microsoft/CNTK/bindings/python/examples/Notebooks/CNTK_101_LogisticRegression/CNTK_101_LogisticRegression.md

 ### Checking prediction / evaluation
-For evaluation, we map the output of the network between 0-1 and convert them into probabilities.
-This suggests what are the chances that each observation is either malignant or benign.
+For evaluation, we map the output of the network between 0-1 and convert them into probabilities for the two classes.
+This suggests the chances of each observation being malignant and benign.
 We use a softmax function to get the probabilities of each of the class.

 ```python